jorge-elissaldfe/dHouse/README.md

     Ntfy – for push notifications for a cellphone
     SQLite3 - for data logging

+-
-dHouse runs through a web interface built with PHP and JavaScript.
+- dHouse runs through a web interface built with PHP and JavaScript.
+- dHouse includes scenes to turn devices on or off based on different triggers.
+- dHouse is able to send cellphone notifications when devices are turned off, turned on, disconnected, or connected.
+-

 <img width="660" height="438" alt="image" src="https://github.com/user-attachments/assets/c37cd096-3adb-4766-ab74-6b5d44e0756d" />

-Sonoff DIY is also managed by dHouse:
+-
+- Sonoff devices having DIY are easier to configure using Tasmota.
+- dHouse can also help to configure and manage Sonoff DIY devices.
+-